Engineering education: Bulgaria

 The Bulgarian engineers are united in the Federation of Scientific and Technical Unions, established in 1949.
 It comprises 33 territorial and 19 national unions.

 Denmark

 In Denmark, the engineering degree is delivered by either universities or engineering colleges (e.g. Engineering College of Aarhus).

-Students receive first a baccalaureate degree (3 years of studies) followed by a master's degree (1–2 years of studies) according to the principles of the Bologna declaration, though traditionally.
-The engineering doctorate degree is the PhD (3 years of studies).
+Students receive first a baccalaureate degree (3 years of studies) followed by a master's degree (1–2 years of studies) according to the principles of the Bologna declaration.
+The engineering doctorate degree is the PhD (additional 3 years of studies).

-The quality of Danish engineering expertise has long been much vaunted.
-Danish engineers, especially from engineering colleges, have also been praised at being very practical (i.e. skilled at physical work related to their discipline), ascribed to the high quality of the apprenticeship courses many Danish engineers go through as part of their education.

 Finland

 Finland's system is derived from Germany's system.
 Two kinds of universities are recognized, the universities and the universities of applied sciences.

 Universities award typically 'Bachelor of Science in Technology' and 'Master of Science in Technology' degrees.
 Bachelor's degree is a three-year degree as master's degree is equivalent for two-year full-time studies.
 In Finnish the master's degree is called diplomi-insinööri, similarly as in Germany (Diplom-Ingenieur).
 The degrees are awarded by engineering schools or faculties in universities (in Aalto University, Oulu, Turku, Vaasa and Åbo Akademi University) or by separate universities of technology (Tampere UT and Lappeenranta UT).
 The degree is a scientific, theoretical taught master's degree.
 Master's thesis is important part of master's degree studies.
 Master's degree qualifies for further study into Licentiate or doctorate.
 Because of the Bologna process, the degree tekniikan kandidaatti ("Bachelor of Technology"), corresponding to three years of study into the master's degree, has been introduced.

 The universities of applied sciences are regional universities that award 3.5-, to 4-year engineer degrees insinööri (amk).
 An engineer's degree is normally 240 ECTS.
 There are 20 universities of applied sciences in Finland with a vide range of disciplines.
 The aim of the degree is professional competency with an emphasis on practical problem solving in engineering.
 Normally the teaching language is Finnish but there are also universities with Swedish as language of instruction, and most universities of applied sciences offer some degrees in English, too.
 These universities also award a Master of Engineering degree, designed for engineers already involved in the working life with at least two years of professional experience.